 It doesn’t get much easier: You check out the valuation of whatever you’re selling, print out a label and ship.
 That’s it!

-So, there you have it, the best places to sell your games and other unwanted merchandise.
+So, there you have it, the best places to sell your video games and other unwanted merchandise.
 But what if you are looking to sell non-electronic media?
 Where can I sell rare board games?
 Places like Amazon, eBay, professional dealers, and Craigslist are probably your best bet.

 Now you have no excuse; clean under that bed!
-Get rid of those pesky piles of DVDs, games, and CDs and get some quick and easy cash for them too!
+Get rid of those pesky piles of DVDs, video games, and CDs and get some quick and easy cash for them too!